Seahawks notes: Offensive tackle depth takes a hit, kickers get a break

 Ursua had the needed distance on all of his kicks.
 But each missed wide to the left.
 Lockett, who kicked left footed, forcing Dickson to have to switch sides to make the hold, was much wider on his kick.

-“How was it?,’’ Dickson said with a laugh.
+“How was it?’’
+Dickson said with a laugh.
 “Not good.
 Johnny-U has a bit of potential, but Lockett not so much.”

 Asked if he’d given Ursua a few tips before his attempts, Myers said he “tried to.
 Didn’t go too well.
 Job security for a little longer, I guess.’’